brettwhitty/FDNF-LOAD/README.md

 ==> _**If you are one of the anonymized authors of documents contained in this archive, please contact 'info@dataglut.org' directly so that we can discuss what is necessary to have your content removed.**_ <==

-Please note that versions of some of the materials contained herein **may currently be part of evidentiary submissions to the US courts; it is therefore in everyone's best interest that you _do communicate your wishes directly_**.
+Please note that versions of some of the materials contained herein **may currently be part of evidentiary submissions to the US courts 👨🏿‍⚖️; it is therefore in everyone's best interest that you _do communicate your wishes directly_**. 😉⚖️🤣